A couple walking among the stacks of painted boulders in Seven Magic Mountains.

 The best places to visit in March in Europe

-Whether you want late-season skiing, relaxing on the beach in Spain or you have a thirst for exploring areas rich in natural beauty, there’s a March break for everyone.
-While there are still plenty of cold weather picks for those living in the Northern Hemisphere, things are well and truly starting to heat up across much of Europe.
+While there are still plenty of cold weather picks for those living in the Northern Hemisphere, things are well and truly starting to warm up across much of Europe.

 1. Mayrhofen, Austria

-Even if the weather is a tad warmer than it should be, you can ski the incredible Hintertux glacier (3,250m) all year round, which is way above the snow line.
-And if you get fed up with skiing, why not enjoy a little après ski by indulging in a few delicious Austrian beers and some mouth-watering schnitzel?
-If you’re looking for somewhere to ski, eat, drink and relax, make your next ski destination Mayrhofen.
+Even if the weather is a tad warmer than it should be, you can ski the incredible Hintertux glacier (3,250m) all year round as it’s way above the snow line.
+For après ski, I recommend indulging in a few delicious Austrian beers and schnitzel.

 2. Valencia, Spain